mvolkmann/blog/src/hot-topics-2024.md

 build server-side rendered (SSR) sites, and define API endpoints.

+Astro is in my 2024 list due to significant improvements in version 4.0 which was released on December 5, 2023.

 A major focus of Astro is shipping less JavaScript code to browsers and doing more work on the server side.